mdmukhtarmohsin/BackEnd-Developer-Capstone/readme.txt

 http://127.0.0.1:8000/restaurant/

-POST here to with username and password to create account:
+POST here with username and password to create account:

 http://127.0.0.1:8000/auth/users/

-POST here to with username and password to get token:
+POST here with username and password to get token:

 http://127.0.0.1:8000/auth/token/login/